 The following parameters are often of high importance in the context of laser cutting:

 - First of all, the given parameters of the workpieces, such as the material, its thickness and the required cutting contours, define the basic conditions.
 Note that different variants of a material – for example, different types of steel – can exhibit substantial differences in their behavior in laser cutting.
 The cutting process often needs to be tuned to the specific material variant.

 - Concerning the cutting results, the obtained kerf width is often important.
-It needs to be large enough to obtain a safe separation, but should not be larger than necessary in order to minimize the loss of material and the amount of debris to be removed.
+It needs to be large enough to obtain a safe separation, but should not be larger than necessary to minimize the loss of material and the amount of debris to be removed.

 - Various parameters can be used to assess the quality of cutting results, e.g. the shape of the kerf, the width of the heat affected zone and some parameters concerning the smoothness of the obtained cut surfaces and the amount of material deposited on the backside.
 It can depend on the application what kind of parameters are most appropriate to quantify the quality of results.